irregularchat/template-instructional-design/Development-Training_Name/4-Implement/Lesson_Plans-POI_NAME/Lesson_Plan01-NAME/POI-Template/Lesson_Plan-LESSON_NAME.md

 NOTE: Describe how the student must demonstrate accomplishment of the TLO.
 Refer the class to the Individual Student Assessment Plan.

-_You may include specifics regarding how the TLO will be assessed here, or you can refer the instructor to Appendix B – Assessment Statement and Assessment Plan._
+%%You may include specifics regarding how the TLO will be assessed here, or you can refer the instructor to Appendix B – Assessment Statement and Assessment Plan.%%

 ---

 ### Student Feedback Requirement

-NOTE: Feedback is essential to effective learning.
+NOTE: %%Feedback is essential to effective learning.
 Schedule and provide feedback on the evaluation and any information to help answer class questions about the test.
-Provide remedial training as needed.
+Provide remedial training as needed.%%

-_If not addressed elsewhere (like in a Test Administration Guide), you may include specific areas of feedback regarding student performance compared to the TLO standards here._
+%%If not addressed elsewhere (like in a Test Administration Guide), you may include specific areas of feedback regarding student performance compared to the TLO standards here.%%

 ## APPENDIX A - Audio Visual Masters